devika-gawade/Flu-Vaccine-Predictive-Modeling/README.md

 Using **Permutation Importance**, we identified the top predictors for vaccine uptake:
 1. **Physician Recommendation:** The strongest driver for both H1N1 and Seasonal vaccines.
 2. **Perception of Risk:** Personal belief in the likelihood of getting sick without the vaccine.
+3. **Opinion on Effectiveness:** Trust in the vaccine's ability to prevent illness.